abdulganiu99/Understanding-Linear-Models/README.md

-Here’s a clean, professional, and visually engaging **README** for your project titled:

----

 # 📈 Understanding Linear Regression: An Ages and Heights Case Study

 Welcome to this beginner-friendly machine learning project!
 This repository walks you through **Simple Linear Regression** using a real-world-inspired dataset of **Ages** and **Heights**.